-Category Initiative activity Definition LiDAR inspections of Inspections of overhead electric distribution lines, equipment, transmission electric lines and and right-of-way using LiDAR (Light Detection and Ranging, a equipment remote sensing method that uses light in the form of a pulsed laser to measure variable distances).
-Other discretionary inspection Inspections of overhead electric transmission lines, equipment, of distribution electric lines and and right-of-way that exceed or otherwise go beyond those equipment, beyond inspections mandated by rules and regulations, including G.O.
-165, in mandated by rules and terms of frequency, inspection checklist requirements or regulations detail, analysis of and response to problems identified, or other aspects of inspection or records kept.
-Other discretionary inspection Inspections of overhead electric distribution lines, equipment, of transmission electric lines and right-of-way that exceed or otherwise go beyond those and equipment, beyond mandated by rules and regulations, including G.O.
-165, in inspections mandated by rules terms of frequency, inspection checklist requirements or and regulations detail, analysis of and response to problems identified, or other aspects of inspection or records kept.
-Patrol inspections of In accordance with G.O.
-165, simple visual inspections of distribution electric lines and overhead electric distribution lines and equipment that is equipment designed to identify obvious structural problems and hazards.
+Category Initiative activity Definition LiDAR inspections of transmission electric lines and equipment Inspections of overhead electric distribution lines, equipment, and right-of-way using LiDAR (Light Detection and Ranging, a remote sensing method that uses light in the form of a pulsed laser to measure variable distances).
+Other discretionary inspection of distribution electric lines and equipment, beyond inspections mandated by rules and regulations Inspections of overhead electric transmission lines, equipment, and right-of-way that exceed or otherwise go beyond those mandated by rules and regulations, including G.O.
+165, in terms of frequency, inspection checklist requirements or detail, analysis of and response to problems identified, or other aspects of inspection or records kept.
+Other discretionary inspection of transmission electric lines and equipment, beyond inspections mandated by rules and regulations Inspections of overhead electric distribution lines, equipment, and right-of-way that exceed or otherwise go beyond those mandated by rules and regulations, including G.O.
+165, in terms of frequency, inspection checklist requirements or detail, analysis of and response to problems identified, or other aspects of inspection or records kept.
+Patrol inspections of distribution electric lines and equipment In accordance with G.O.
+165, simple visual inspections of overhead electric distribution lines and equipment that is designed to identify obvious structural problems and hazards.
 Patrol inspections may be carried out in the course of other company business.
-Patrol inspections of Simple visual inspections of overhead electric transmission transmission electric lines and lines and equipment that is designed to identify obvious equipment structural problems and hazards.
+Patrol inspections of transmission electric lines and equipment Simple visual inspections of overhead electric transmission lines and equipment that is designed to identify obvious structural problems and hazards.
 Patrol inspections may be carried out in the course of other company business.
-Pole loading assessment Calculations to determine whether a pole meets pole loading program to determine safety safety factor requirements of G.O.
-95, including planning and factor information collection needed to support said calculations.
+Pole loading assessment program to determine safety factor Calculations to determine whether a pole meets pole loading safety factor requirements of G.O.
+95, including planning and information collection needed to support said calculations.
 Calculations shall consider many factors including the size, location, and type of pole; types of attachments; length of conductors attached; and number and design of supporting guys, per D.15-11-021.
-Quality assurance / quality Establishment and function of audit process to manage and control of inspections confirm work completed by employees or subcontractors, including packaging QA/QC information for input to decision- making and related integrated workforce management processes.
+Quality assurance / quality control of inspections Establishment and function of audit process to manage and confirm work completed by employees or subcontractors, including packaging QA/QC information for input to decision-making and related integrated workforce management processes.
 Substation inspections In accordance with G.O.
 175, inspection of substations performed by qualified persons and according to the frequency established by the utility, including record-keeping.